lovac42/YomiObaasan-CCBC/README.md

 # YomiObaasan for CCBC

-YomiObaasan is a port of Yomichan by Alex Yatskov from 2.0 with the updated japanese dictionary files taken from Yomisama by Dayjaby on 2.1.
+YomiObaasan is a port of Yomichan by Alex Yatskov from 2.0 with the updated japanese dictionary files taken from Yomisama by David Jablonski on 2.1.

 ## Yomichan